Stabilising millennial oscillations in large-scale ocean circulation with a delayed feedback due to a circumpolar current: Stable oscillations

 Whether the delayed feedback induces a change in criticality of the Hopf bifurcation depends on the feedback parameters $\sigma$ and $\tau$.
 Figure~\ref{fig:hopf} illustrates this dependence, where curves of Hopf bifurcations are calculated in the $(F_1,\sigma)$-plane for different values of $\tau$.
 The thick parts of the curves indicate that the Hopf bifurcation is supercritical.
 Notice that, depending on the feedback strength and delay time, it is possible that the system experiences multiple Hopf bifurcations as $F_1$ increases.

-Figure~\ref{fig:amp_small}(a) is a bifurcation diagram showing the amplitude of oscillations in terms of mean benthic ventilation age constructed from simulation results of cGENIE using Drake World.
-We observe that as pCO$_2$ is increased the steady-state solution loses stability near $\times5$ pCO$_2$.
+Figure~\ref{fig:amp_small}(a) is a bifurcation diagram, or more precisely an ``attractor diagram'', showing the amplitude of oscillations in terms of mean salinity (across the southern channel of Drake World) constructed from simulation results of cGENIE.
+We observe that as CO$_2$ is increased the steady-state solution loses stability near 5 PAL.
 The amplitude growth near this bifurcation point resembles a square-root law, typical of a Hopf bifurcation \cite{strogatz18}.
-The family of periodic solutions disappears at, what appears to be, another supercritical Hopf bifurcation near $\times8$ pCO$_2$.
-The bifurcation point must be very close to $\times8$ pCO$_2$, since it was necessary to run the simulation for an extremely long time (up to 120 thousand years) while the amplitude of the oscillations continued to decrease very slowly.
-Finally, the steady-state solution again loses stability after $\times8.5$ pCO$_2$.
+The family of periodic solutions disappears at, what appears to be, another supercritical Hopf bifurcation near 8 PAL.
+The bifurcation point must be very close to 8 PAL, since it was necessary to run the 8 PAL simulation for an extremely long time (up to 120 thousand years) while the amplitude of the oscillations continued to decrease very slowly.
+Finally, the steady-state solution again loses stability after 8.5 PAL.

-As illustrated in Fig.~\ref{fig:hopf} we may choose parameter values so that the system will pass through two supercritical Hopf bifurcations as $F_1$ increases.
-Realistically, $F_1$ is not the only parameter value that would change due to changes in pCO$_2$.
+As illustrated in Fig.~\ref{fig:hopf} we may choose parameter values so that the model will pass through two supercritical Hopf bifurcations as $F_1$ increases.
+Realistically, $F_1$ is not the only parameter value that would change due to changes in atmospheric CO$_2$.
 Parameters $F_2$, $T^*$, $\sigma$ and $\tau$ would all be susceptible to influence from atmospheric changes.
 Nonetheless, we only consider varying $F_1$ in an effort to keep the analysis simple and demonstrate qualitative changes in behaviour.
 Figure~\ref{fig:amp_small}(b) shows that the effect of the circumpolar current is sufficient for reproducing a family of periodic solutions between two supercritical Hopf bifurcations.
 In the box model the steady-state solution finally loses stability at a subcritical Hopf bifurcation.

-Figure~\ref{fig:amp_large}(a) is the same as Fig.~\ref{fig:amp_small}(a), only for higher pCO$_2$.
-Near $\times8.5$ pCO$_2$ we observe a jump to large-amplitude oscillations, as well as bistability between steady-state and oscillatory solutions.
+Figure~\ref{fig:amp_large}(a) is the same as Fig.~\ref{fig:amp_small}(a), only for higher atmospheric CO$_2$.
+Near 8.5 PAL we observe a jump to large-amplitude oscillations, as well as bistability between steady-state and oscillatory solutions.
 Both the jump to large-amplitude oscillations and bistability are reproduced by the box model in panel~(b).
 Here, the steady-state solution loses stability in a subcritical Hopf bifurcation.
-The unstable periodic orbits become stable via a fold bifurcation of periodic orbits, before later losing stability at a torus bifurcation.
+The unstable periodic orbits become stable via a fold bifurcation of periodic orbits, before later losing stability at a period-doubling bifurcation.